mostlydev/how/README.md

 # The "do i" is automatically added if you forget it
 how extract files from images.tar.gz to ./output

+# Note: The command is also available as 'howdoi' if you prefer
+howdoi extract files from images.tar.gz to ./output

 # For best results:
 # - Include specific file names or paths